ser-gik/TinyXVC/README.md

 - connect JTAG pins (TCK, TMS, TDI, TDO) of FTDI chip to JTAG TAP of your FPGA (ensure first that it tolerates 3.3V IO levels from FTDI, otherwise you may need a shifter)

+It is even easier if your FPGA development board already has integrated FTDI.

 ## How Fast Is It?

 On Ubuntu 20.04.1 LTS, Intel® Core™ i7-8550U CPU @ 1.80GHz × 8 host, using 100ns TCK period: